progit/progit/en/02-git-basics/01-chapter2.markdown

 That command compares what is in your working directory with what is in your staging area.
 The result tells you the changes you’ve made that you haven’t yet staged.

-If you want to see what you’ve staged that will go into your next commit, you can use `git diff –-cached`.
-(In Git versions 1.6.1 and later, you can also use `git diff –-staged`, which may be easier to remember.)
+If you want to see what you’ve staged that will go into your next commit, you can use `git diff --cached`.
+(In Git versions 1.6.1 and later, you can also use `git diff --staged`, which may be easier to remember.)
 This command compares your staged changes to your last commit:

 	$ git diff --cached
 	diff --git a/README b/README